njieamy/HelloWorld/README.md

 ## Introduction

- I plan to develop Daily Plan an andriod CRUD application created for users to be able to manage their daily or weekly tasks.
+ I plan to develop a Daily Plan, an andriod CRUD application created for users to be able to manage their daily or weekly tasks.
 Users will be able to add a new task , edit , update and delete tasks.

- The app is made with Recycler View, Card View, and uses the SQLite database to store tasks locally.
+ The app will be made with Recycler View, Card View, and using the SQLite database to store tasks locally.

 ## Objectives